A Supervised Tensor Dimension Reduction-Based Prognostics Model for Applications with Incomplete Imaging Data: Analytical Solutions

-When degradation image streams are complete (i.e., the 4D image tensor $\mathcal{X}$ in criterion \eqref{eq:supervised} has no missing entries), we have the following Propositions 1-4, which provide the analytical solutions to problems \eqref{eq:U1k}, \eqref{eq:U2k}, \eqref{eq:U3k}, and \eqref{eq:Sk}, respectively.
-The solution to problem \eqref{eq:Betak} is the ordinary least squares, which does not need to be discussed.
+When degradation image streams are complete (i.e., the 4D image tensor $\mathcal{X}$ in criterion \eqref{eq:supervised} has no missing entries), we have the following proposition, which provides the analytical solution to problem \eqref{eq:U1k2}.